cyber-valley/cvland/pages/zosterops japonicus.md

 	- listed as least concern by the iucn due to its wide range and stable population.
 - interesting facts
 	- the japanese white-eye is a highly adaptable species and has successfully established populations in a variety of non-native habitats, sometimes competing with local bird species.
-	- its role as a pollinator makes it an important species in maintaining the health of its ecosystem.
+	- its role as a [[polinator]] makes it an important species in maintaining the health of its ecosystem.
 	- the bird's bright plumage and active, social behavior make it a popular subject for birdwatchers and nature enthusiasts.